 Crunchy Spring Salad

-Laura Chenel, the noted cheese maker who originated American chèvre, advised us to use the juice of meyer lemons—in season from winter through late spring—to dress this salad.
+This recipe comes from Margo True’s piece “The Accidental Pioneer” (April 2005) about Laura Chenel, the pioneering cheese maker who created American chèvre.
+Chenel advised us to use the juice of Meyer lemons—in season from winter through late spring—to dress this salad.

-1⁄2 small bulb fennel, trimmed, halved lengthwise, and
+- 1⁄2 small bulb fennel, trimmed, halved lengthwise, and thinly sliced crosswise

-2 oz.
-Tome or other aged firm goats' milk cheese, rind
+- 2 oz.
+Tome or other aged firm goats' milk cheese, rind removed

 - Whisk oil and lemon juice together in a large bowl.
 Add arugula, frisee, watercress, scallions, celery leaves, celery, parsley, cilantro, mint, radishes, and fennel.
 Using a swivel-blade vegetable peeler, shave cheese over salad.
 Season to taste with salt and pepper.

 - Gently toss salad then adjust seasonings and toss again.